grafana/pyroscope/docs/sources/operators-guide/configure/configuring-zone-aware-replication.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/configuring/configuring-zone-aware-replication/
+  - /docs/fire/latest/operators-guide/configuring/configuring-zone-aware-replication/
 description: Learn how to replicate data across failure domains.
 menuTitle: Configuring zone-aware replication
-title: Configuring Grafana Mimir zone-aware replication
+title: Configuring Grafana Fire zone-aware replication
 weight: 110
 ---

-# Configuring Grafana Mimir zone-aware replication
+# Configuring Grafana Fire zone-aware replication

 Zone-aware replication is the replication of data across failure domains.
 Zone-aware replication helps to avoid data loss during a domain outage.
-Grafana Mimir defines failure domains as _zones_, which includes, but are not limited to:
+Grafana Fire defines failure domains as _zones_, which includes, but are not limited to:

 - Availability zones
 - Data centers
 - Racks

-Without zone-aware replication enabled, Grafana Mimir replicates data randomly across all component replicas, regardless of whether the replicas are running within the same zone.
+Without zone-aware replication enabled, Grafana Fire replicates data randomly across all component replicas, regardless of whether the replicas are running within the same zone.
-Even with a Grafana Mimir cluster deployed across multiple zones, the replicas for any given data could reside in the same zone.
+Even with a Grafana Fire cluster deployed across multiple zones, the replicas for any given data could reside in the same zone.
 If an outage affects a zone containing multiple replicas, data loss might occur.

-With zone-aware replication enabled, Grafana Mimir ensures data replication to replicas across different zones.
+With zone-aware replication enabled, Grafana Fire ensures data replication to replicas across different zones.

 > **Warning:**
 > Ensure that you configure deployment tooling so that it is also zone-aware.
 > The deployment tooling is responsible for executing rolling updates.
 > Rolling updates should only update replicas in a single zone at any given time.

-Grafana Mimir supports zone-aware replication for the following:
+Grafana Fire supports zone-aware replication for the following:

 - [Alertmanager alerts](#configuring-alertmanager-alerts-replication)
 - [Ingester time series](#configuring-ingester-time-series-replication)